videoflow/videoflow/docs/source/index.rst

 .. meta::
    :description lang=en: video processing, video analytics framework, object detection, object tracking.

-**videoflow** is a Python framework for video stream processing.
-The library is designed to facilitate easy and quick definition of streaming applications.
-Yet, it can be also very efficient.
+**Videoflow** is a Python framework that facilitates the quick development of complex video analysis applications and other series-processing based applications in a multiprocessing environment.

 It can be used for any kind of streaming data, but we designed it with video in mind.
 For example, in the computer vision domain it can be used to quickly develop video streaming analytics applications such as people detection, people tracking, people counting.